About

 Conjunctivitis

-Pink eye is inflammation that affects the white part of the eye.
+Pink eye is the inflammation affecting the white part of the eye.
 In addition to redness, the inner eyelids can become irritated and inflamed.
 Conjunctivitis, or pink eye, can be triggered by infections, irritants, or allergies.
 Dogs with this condition often have red, swollen eyes, along with discharge, and may frequently rub their eyes due to discomfort.

 This condition is typically treated with medicated eye drops and is relatively easy to manage if caught early.